-Kalam has got many awards and achievements throughout his life.
-Some of the noteworthy awards and achievements are as follow-
+Kalam has received many awards and achievements throughout his life.
+Some of the noteworthy awards and achievements are as follows-

-- In 1981, he got Padma Bushan award from Government of India.
+- In 1981, he received the Padma Bhushan award from the Government of India.

-- Also in the year 1990, he received Padma Vibushan award from Government of India.
+- Also in the year 1990, he received the Padma Vibushan award from the Government of India.

-- In 1997, he got Bharat Ratna award from Government of India.
+- In 1997, he got the Bharat Ratna award from the Government of India.

-- In 1998, he got Veer Savarkar award from Government of India.
+- In 1998, he received the Veer Savarkar Award from the Government of India.

 - Kalam’s 79th Birthday was recognized as World Student’s Day by the United Nations [UN].

 - He was also nominated for the MTV Youth Icon in the year 2003 as well as 2006.

 These were some of the great awards and achievements of Kalam.
 The awards and Achievement list is endless for Kalam Sir.

 A Tragic death of APJ Abdul Kalam-